Lucile Hadžihalilović: 2004–2015: Innocence and acclaim

 In 2004, she released the critically acclaimed film Innocence, starring Marion Cotillard and Hélène de Fougerolles.
 The film was inspired by the 1903 novella Mine-Haha, or On the Bodily Education of Young Girls by German playwright Frank Wedekind.
 The film follows three young girls who attend a secluded mysterious boarding school and their interactions with their teachers (Cotillard and Fougerolles).
 She has commented on the film's similarity or references to Peter Weir's Picnic at Hanging Rock (1975), Dario Argento's Suspiria (1977), and Victor Erice's The Spirit of the Beehive (1973).

-Hadzihalilovic released a short entitled Nectar in 2014, and the feature film Evolution in 2015.
+Hadžihalilović released a short entitled Nectar in 2014, and the feature film Evolution in 2015.
 Evolution revolves around young boys who are subjected to mysterious treatments and live on an island inhabited solely by women and themselves.

+Hadžihalilović also contributed to the screenplay of Noé's critically divisive Enter the Void (2009), and continued as a producer of Lux Æterna (2019) and Vortex (2021).

 2021–present: Established director

-In 2021, Hadzihalilovic released her first English-language feature, Earwig, about a girl whose teeth are made of ice, which won Special Jury Prize at San Sebastian Film Festival.
+In 2021, Hadžihalilović released her first English-language feature, Earwig, about a girl whose teeth are made of ice, which won Special Jury Prize at San Sebastian Film Festival.

-In June 2023, it was announced that Hadzihalilovic's next film will be The Ice Tower, starring Marion Cotillard, on their second collaboration after Innocence (2004).
-The film is expected to be released in 2025.
+In 2025, Hadžihalilović released her fourth feature film, The Ice Tower, starring Marion Cotillard, on their second collaboration after Innocence (2004).
+The Ice Tower had its world premiere at the 2025 Berlin Film Festival in official competition, where it won the Silver Bear for Outstanding Artistic Contribution.
+It also won the awards for Best Film and Best Production Design at the 2025 Neuchâtel Fantastic Film Festival, and the Zabaltegi-Tabakalera Award at the 2025 San Sebastián Film Festival.
+The film was released theatrically in France by Metropolitan Filmexport on 17 September 2025.
+Yellow Veil Pictures acquired North American distribution rights to the film and released it theatrically in the United States on 3 October 2025.

+Personal life

+Hadžihalilović has been in a relationship with Argentine filmmaker and frequent collaborator Gaspar Noé since 1985, after meeting on the set of Noé's first short film, Tintarella di Luna.
+Some sources say that Noé and Hadžihalilović are married, but Noé refers to Hadžihalilović as "my girlfriend" and "my life partner" in interviews.
+Noé considered Hadžihalilović's father as his second father.

-Hadzihalilovic is a member of the French gender equality group Collectif 50/50, which aims to promote equality between women and men and diversity in cinema and audiovisual.
+Hadžihalilović is a member of the French gender equality group Collectif 50/50, which aims to promote equality between women and men and diversity in cinema and audiovisual.

 Favourite films

-In 2022, Hadzihalilovic participated in the Sight & Sound film polls of that year.
+In 2022, Hadžihalilović participated in the Sight & Sound film polls of that year.
 It is held every ten years to select the greatest films of all time, by asking contemporary directors to select ten films of their choice.